 A good video company will spend time working with you planning a strategy that will achieve your goals.
 It is highly valuable having someone outside of your organization asking the questions you are too close to, to ask yourself.

 The strategy should also identify how to produce the video(s) so that you get maximum bang for your buck.
 Video producers should understand where the money is getting spent and how to streamline the process so you are not repeating processes along the way.

 The planning part of the video process is called pre-production.
 This involves concept creation, scriptwriting, sourcing locations, casting actors, securing crew, blocking out shots, creating storyboards.

-You don’t want to turn up to start filming and realise you are missing key props, or worse get to the edit suite and realise you are missing essential shots in the production.
+You don’t want to turn up to start filming and realize you are missing key props, or worse get to the edit suite and realize you are missing essential shots in the production.